victcab/CS410/README.md

 ```
 If this is not done, the program will automatically run with the testing.jpg image provided in the directory.

+Once program is running, a new window will pop up containing the image.
+Press the space bar a few times to see the paint filter being applied layer by layer.

 ## License
 This program is licensed under the "MIT License".
 Please see the file LICENSE in the source distribution of this software for license terms.